 Bricklayers’ employment decreased sharply from 2006 to 2013.
 Some of this decline was probably caused by the global economic downturn in 2008, and most of it probably occurred before 2011.
 Increased housing construction in Auckland has contributed to larger demand for bricklayers in the last few years.

-Over the next three years, we expect there will be continued demand for bricklayers in Auckland due to the increasing building activity there.
-A fall in demand is expected from 2021 to 2026.
+Over the next three years, we project there will be continued demand for bricklayers in Auckland due to the increasing building activity there.
+A fall in demand is projected from 2019 to 2023.

 Source: Statistics NZ Census and MBIE Projections